Toyota Aygo (2014-2021) review - MPG, CO2 and running costs

 Although the 1.0 VVT-i is fundamentally the same unit as used by the Toyota Aygo’s predecessor, it’s been re-engineered for the new model.
 A higher compression ratio of 11.5:1, a new low-friction timing chain and a cylinder head with built-in exhaust manifold to save weight have all helped to improve fuel efficiency and cut emissions.

-The mods allow Toyota to boast of raising the engine’s thermal efficiency (the amount of the fuel’s energy it converts to power) to a class-leading 37 per cent.
-That’s impressive, but it’s a cautionary thought that even in an economy-minded city car like this you’re losing 63 per cent of the energy in your petrol tank to (mainly) waste heat and friction.
+The mods allow Toyota to boast of raising the engine’s thermal efficiency (the amount of the fuel’s energy it converts to power) to a class-leading 37%.
+That’s impressive, but it’s a cautionary thought that even in an economy-minded city car like this you’re losing 63% of the energy in your petrol tank to (mainly) waste heat and friction.
 And that’s in those rare moments when the engine is running at peak efficiency.

 Still, the numbers aren’t too bad.
-Fuel economy and emissions are rated at 53.3mpg and 93g/km of CO2 in the five-speed manual model, with CO2 emissions from 114g/km. while the auto returns up to 54.3mpg and 119g/km of CO2.
+Toyota claims a maximum fuel economy of 56.4mpg for the five-speed manual model, with CO2 emissions from 114g/km. while the auto returns up to 54.3mpg and 119g/km of CO2.

 Perhaps the implied ‘youth’ appeal of its zingy styling makes a difference, but it’s more likely to be design details like those relatively expensive projector headlamps that mean the Toyota Aygo will cost you more to insure than some of its more staid-looking city car rivals.

 However, Toyota has included its Safety Sense pack as standard for the latest Aygo range, which means all cars are in group six for insurance.